slimgroup/Software.siahkoohi2020EAGEdlb/README.md

 The figures will be saved in `sample/` directory.

+## Citation

+If you find this siftware useful in your research, please cite:

 ```bibtex
 @unpublished {siahkoohi2020EAGEdlb,
 	title = {A deep-learning based Bayesian approach to seismic imaging and uncertainty quantification},